pixel-fabian/robotsupercatattack/README.md

 ## Play

-The game is not released yet.
+> The game is not released yet.
 As soon as there is a playable version, there will be a link here.

 ### Gameplay

 _Robot SuperCat Attack_ is a endless running sidescroller jump'n'run game.
-You control a 😼 and try to stay alive as long as possible.
+You control a cat 😼 and try to stay alive as long as possible.

 - Jump: Space
 - Dash: D